amandachen13/Alphabet-Soup/README.md

 ### Player Feedback

-The player receives visual feedback when they type and submit a word.
+The player receives visual feedback when they type and submit a word, animated using HTML5 Canvas.

 ### High Scores